neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

 ::

     cd $HOME/stimfit/doc
-    doxygen Doxyfile
+    doxygen Doxyfile.in

-The local documentation of the source code will be in $HOME/stimfit/doc/doxygen/html
+The local documentation of the source code will be in `$HOME/stimfit/doc/doxygen/html`.

 .. [wxWidgets] http://www.wxwidgets.org
 .. [wxPython] http://www.wxpython.org